Bioinformatics Pilot Project Program

 Pilot Project Submission Instructions and Contact Information

-Pilot project proposals, complete of required signatures on Certification and Budget pages, must be submitted as a single pdf file no later than Monday, February 12, 2018 by 11:59 pm, by email to John Clarkson.
+Pilot project proposals, complete of required signatures on Certification and Budget pages, must be submitted as a single pdf file no later than Monday, December 3, 2018 by 11:59 pm EST, by email to firstname.lastname@example.org, with copy to John.Clarkson@uscmed.sc.edu.

-Also direct any inquiries relating to this call for applications to Mr. Clarkson, by email of by phone: 803-216-3469
+Please direct any inquiries relating to this call for applications to John Clarkson, by email or by phone: (803) 216-3814